-- Temporary hang-tags may be issued by campus safety to campus visitors for up to five days at no charge.
-The driver of the vehicle must obtain a temporary hang-tag that will show the expiration date of the temporary hang-tag.
-The driver of the vehicle must provide their contact information, and present a current driver’s license, registration and proof of insurance to obtain a temporary hang-tag.
-The driver must also provide the name, campus address and telephone number of the person he or she is visiting on campus.
+Temporary parking permits may be issued by campus safety to campus visitors, on a case-by-case basis, at no charge.
+The driver of the vehicle must ensure that the temporary parking permit is clearly displayed within their vehicle when they park on campus.
+The driver of the vehicle must provide their contact information, and present a current driver’s license and proof of insurance to obtain a temporary parking permit.
+The driver must also provide the name, campus address and telephone number of the person they are visiting on campus.
 Parking arrangements for visiting buses and large vehicles will be assigned on a case by case basis.

 Any individual receiving a parking or traffic citation may log on to the portal at https:// www.permitsales.net/OU to request a hearing on the citation, complete a citation appeal form or make a payment online.

 The following reasons are not acceptable grounds for dismissing a parking or traffic citation:

 - Inability to find a legal parking space or no space available

 - Improperly displayed decal or failure to display decal

 Requests for a parking violation appeal must be made within five calendar days of the citation date to the office of campus life.

 - Student hearings will be held bi-weekly during fall and spring semesters.
 During the summer semester, student hearings will be held once a month.
 The appeals committee may make a decision based upon the written request with or without the presence of the alleged violator.